su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 ![H_Ma01](../../tutorials_files/multiphysics/unsteady_fsi_python/images/h_Ma=0.1.png)
 ![Alpha_Ma01](../../tutorials_files/multiphysics/unsteady_fsi_python/images/alpha_Ma=0.1.png)

-You can see how the frquency merging is nicely captured; after the flutter point the two frequencies are coincident and nonlinear effects are presents.
+You can see how the frequency merging is well captured; after the flutter point the two frequencies are coincident and nonlinear effects are present.
 Thus, comparing the Theodorsen theory and SU2 is not fully meaningful.
 The time histories also match nicely.

 ### References